 Baseboards tend to get neglected, don’t they?
-After a while, baseboards become pretty dusty and grubby, and cleaning them no longer can be avoided.
-Plus, sprucing up your baseboards will help your office or workspace really shine.
-If your baseboards are white, you might wonder how to clean white baseboards in order to make them look as freshly-painted as possible.
+After a while, baseboards become pretty dusty and scuffed, and cleaning them can no longer be avoided.
+Plus, sprucing up your baseboards will help your office or workplace really shine.
+Baseboards can be stained or painted.
+In this post, we’re going to talk about how to clean white baseboards in order to make them look as freshly-painted as possible.

 If your white baseboards haven’t been cleaned in a while, it might take some elbow grease to get all the nooks and crannies clean, de-scuffed, and dust-free.
-White painted baseboards also tend to have caulk applied at the seams like where the edge of a baseboard meets the wall.
-This caulk can collect dust and other unsightly grime, and stick right to it.
+White painted baseboards also tend to have caulk applied at the seams, like where the edge of a baseboard meets the wall.
+This caulk can also collect dust and other unsightly grime.

 Baseboard Cleaning Supplies

 The tools and supplies you will need to clean your baseboards will depend on the dirtiness of your painted baseboards.
-We will list them all of them here, and you can choose which ones will best meet your needs.
+We will list all of the cleaning supplies here, and you can choose which ones will best meet your needs.

 How to Decide What to Clean Painted Baseboards With

 After going over the list above, analyze the extent of the dirt hanging out on your workplace baseboards.
 Do they just need dusting?
 A vacuum or the long-handled duster can be simple tools to dust your baseboards and make them look great again.
 If this is all that is needed, make sure to have this maintenance step in your cleaning routine so your white painted baseboards will always look dust-free.